 When the snow melts and the flowers bloom, it’s a sign that spring cleaning is just around the corner.
 It’s estimated that 76 percent of households take part in spring cleaning every year.
 But what about commercial facilities?
 According to a recent study, the average American spends 90,000 hours at work over their lifetime, and if that time is spent in a disorganized, dirty workspace, it could potentially impact morale, productivity and even health.

 It’s crucial for facility managers, building service contractors and custodial teams to keep buildings clean and well-cared-for, especially after a long, harsh winter.
-Make sure to address the following spaces when conducting spring cleaning this year:

 • Floors.
 Whether you have hard flooring or carpet, floors take a beating during the winter.
 From salt and sand to snow and rain, employees and guests will track in debris daily, causing dirt and grime to accumulate in-between regular cleanings.
 To bring floors back to their prime and optimize cleaning performance, make sure you use the proper cleaning chemicals and equipment.
 Dispensing systems can help properly dilute chemical when filling buckets or autoscrubbers, which leads to cleaner floors, improved productivity and lower chemical and water costs.